 Château Lafite-Rothschild

 I suspect many readers will be able to reel off the 1855 classification from memory; if you drink and taste enough of these wines over the years, eventually it sticks.
-But if you’re not one of these individuals then I am sure you would still be able to produce a list of the four first growths (or rather five, taking into account the promotion of Mouton-Rothschild in 1973).
+But even if you’re not one of these individuals then I am sure you would still be able to produce a list of the four first growths (or rather five, taking into account the promotion of Mouton-Rothschild in 1973).
 We have Château Margaux, the somewhat out-of-place Château Haut-Brion, and then the big three, all based in Pauillac.
 These are the aforementioned Château Mouton-Rothschild, Château Latour and Château Lafite-Rothschild.

-The order in which we list these first growths might not seem important today, and perhaps the scores given to their wines by influential critics are of more interest to savvy consumers than an outdated, antiquated classification.
-Fair enough.
-Nevertheless, before we go on to explore Château Lafite-Rothschild in all its glory, its origins, history, owners, controversies, vineyards and wines, there is one little fact about this estate’s ranking in 1855 that we should perhaps dwell on for a moment.
-The merchants ranked within each classification, and among the first growths Lafite was placed top.
-Perhaps this reflected the estate’s royal connections, having been a favourite of Louis XV and Madame de Pompadour just one hundred years before?
+Nevertheless, before we go on to explore Château Lafite-Rothschild in all its glory, its origin, history, owners, controversies, vineyards and wines, there is one little fact about this estate’s ranking in 1855 that we should perhaps dwell on for a moment.
+Each tier of the classification was not simply a jumble of names; following the practice of the time the merchants ranked the châteaux within each tier of the classification, and among the four first growths they included at this level in 1855 Château Lafite was placed top.
+Perhaps this reflected the estate’s royal connections, having been a favourite of Louis XV (1710 – 1774) and his most favoured mistress Madame de Pompadour (1721 – 1764) just one hundred years before?
 More likely, especially when we remind ourselves that the classification was based on price, perhaps it just reflected the fact that thirsty drinkers were willing to pay top dollar for the very best.
-Whatever the reason, it seems clear that, to many, there is something special about Château Lafite-Rothschild.
-In the course of this nine-page profile, I explore what that might be.